AllenNeuralDynamics/Rhapso/README.md

 <br>

 ## Summary
-Rhapso is a set of Python components for aligning and stitching large-scale, 3D, tile-based, multiscale microscopy datasets.
+Rhapso is a set of Python components for registration, alignment, and stitching of large-scale, 3D, tile-based, multiscale microscopy datasets.

-Rhapso is developed in collaboration with the Allen Institute for Neural Dynamics, initially supporting AIND’s ExaSPIM pipeline.
-Rhapso includes end-to-end pipeline scripts that run on a single machine or scale out with Ray to AWS clusters.
+Rhapso was developed by the Allen Institute for Neural Dynamics.
+Rhapso is comprised of stateless components that can be called using pipeline scripts with the option to run on a single machine or scale out with Ray to AWS clusters.

-Current data loaders support Zarr and TIFF.
+Current data loaders support Zarr and Tiff.

 <br>

 ## Features
-- **Interest Point Detection** - using DOG to find interesting points
+- **Interest Point Detection** - using DOG based feature detection
-- **Interest Point Matching** - using descriptor based RANSAC to match interest points
+- **Interest Point Matching** - using descriptor based RANSAC to match feature points
-- **Global Optimization** - alignin matched points per view
+- **Global Optimization** - aligning matched features per view globally
 - **Validation and Visualization Tools** - validate component specific results for the best output

 ---